absoluteunit1/DiscordBot/README.md

 DiscordBot

 I was very interested in how Slack and Discord bot are built.
-I use discord quite often for gaming, for school and for chatting with friends and building a discord bot would be very useful for me!
+I use discord quite often for gaming, for school and for chatting with friends so I decided to build a chat bot for discord!

-Using pythong and discord.py I was able to add a few features to the discord bot.
+Using python and discord.py I was able to add a few features to the discord bot.
 Current commands are:

 - /hello # replies to the user
 - /goodbye # replies to the user